home3d2001/KorraFluidSolver/README.md

 ## Overview

-__Korra__ is a cross-platform C++ fluid FLIP solver, designed and built for CIS563 course. __Korra__ uses OpenGL heavily for the graphics pipeline.
+__Korra__ is a cross-platform C++ fluid SPH solver, designed and built for CIS563 course at the University of Pennsylvania, Sprin 2016, instructed by [Debanshu Singh](http://www.debanshusingh.com/). __Korra__ uses OpenGL heavily for the graphics pipeline.
 It is also designed for GPU optimization for fluid advection.

 Details will be updated as more features are coming soon.

+## Compiling

+- Clone using git clone --recursive https://github.com/trungtle/KorraFluidSolver

+- If you forgot to call --recursive, you can recover the submodules by calling git submodule update --init --recursive

 ## Classes